GodotSteam/GodotSteam/docs/howto_gdnative.md

 The documentation for GodotSteam should apply to GodotSteam GDNative as they are built from the same code and have all the same functions; generally speaking.

+**Note:** GDNative on Windows has some odd glitch with setRichPresence where sometimes the key is sent as the value; this bug does not exist in the Linux or OSX versions of GodotSteam GDNative nor in any versions of the GodotSteam module nor any versions of the GodotSteam GDExtension.
+In this case it is deemed unfixable.

 ---
 ## 7. Exporting / Shipping Your Game